 In 2012, approximately 43% of all the department's calls were for emergency medical services.
 Our Village ambulance service is intended for emergency use only and does not provide routine transportation to and from the hospital.
 If there is any doubt that a medical emergency exists, paramedics will respond to evaluate the situation.

 The Hinsdale Fire Department was officially formed in July of 1893.
 In the beginning, the department was staffed by Village residents who were true volunteers serving their community.
 Through the years, the Village's needs were such that a combination full time/volunteer department provided services for many years.
 Currently, there are 23 fulltime personnel.
-In April of 2012, Rick Ronovsky was appointed as the Fire Chief.
-Chief Ronovsky has been a member of the department since 1986.
-He was one of the first firefighters to volunteer for paramedic training in 1988 allowing the Village to establish paramedic services.
-Chief Ronovsky holds numerous fire and EMS certifications and was the first member of the department to receive the Chief Fire Officer certification from the State Fire Marshal.
-He is a member of several professional fire and EMS organizations including Illinois Fire Chief's Association and the Illinois Region VIII EMS Advisory Board.
+In November of 2016, John Giannelli was appointed as the Fire Chief.
+Chief Giannelli has been a member of the department since 1991, rising through the ranks as Lieutenant in May of 2005 and Captain in June of 2006.
+Chief Giannelli holds numerous fire and EMS certifications and was the first member of the department to receive the Chief Fire Officer certification from the State Fire Marshal.

 The remainder of the personnel is assigned to three shifts.
 Each shift works 24 hours on duty followed by 48 hours off duty.
 This arrangement provides at least seven (7) personnel each day.
 The minimum staffing level for on duty personnel is six (6).
 Currently, fire personnel are assigned to the following shifts: